 The below is a list of questions and answers about the National Federation of the Blind Code of Conduct.
-This FAQ addresses the process that is in place as of March 2021.
-As the code of conduct and complaint process are reviewed and changed, these questions and answers will be updated as quickly as possible to reflect any revisions that are made.
-Feedback is currently being received from external experts, the NFB Survivor Lead Task Force, and you.
-Recommendations will help ensure that the Code of Conduct and its complaint process help to foster a safe, inclusive, and welcoming culture.
-All NFB programs and activities should be free of misconduct.
+This FAQ addresses the process that is in place as of January 2022.
+As the Code of Conduct and reporting process are reviewed and changed, these questions and answers will be updated as quickly as possible to reflect any revisions that are made.
+All NFB programs and activities are expected to be free of misconduct and all leaders and members must promote a safe and welcoming environment.

 History and Development of the Code of Conduct

-President Riccobono appointed a committee in 2017 to develop the NFB Code of Conduct.
-This committee researched codes, policies, and procedures of other membership organizations, asked for feedback and suggestions from Federation members, and researched legal requirements for such a code.
-The Code of Conduct was adopted by the NFB Board of Directors on January 26, 2018.
-Refinements to the code have been made many times since its initial adoption based on feedback from members and third-party consultants.
-The next major enhancement to the code is expected to be available at the time of the 2021 national convention.
+The National Federation of the Blind has long had a set of principles and expectations established by the membership for appropriate behavior within the movement.
+Sometimes these understandings have been written but often they have been communicated through discussions at meetings and conventions.
+In 2017, the President initiated a committee to create a clear written code of conduct to provide greater consistency throughout the movement.
+The committee researched codes, policies, and procedures of other membership organizations, asked for feedback and suggestions from Federation members, and researched legal requirements for such a code.
+The Federation’s Code of Conduct was first adopted by the NFB Board of Directors on January 26, 2018.
+Based on feedback from members and third-party consultants, refinements to the Code have been made many times since its initial adoption.
+The most recent enhancement to the Code was published on January 1, 2022.

 What is the NFB Code of Conduct?